tajhlande/lmae/README.md

 Some of the python pieces of that library are here, because they need to be present for this code to run.
 But you should build that library to get all of the needed binaries, which are not checked into source.

-## LMAE Core library
+## LMAE Basics

+### Library structure

-The core stuff is basic elements you might find in a game engine: there is a stage and there are actors, and animations that modify those actors.
+The core of the library are classes for basic elements that you might find in a game engine: there is a stage and there are actors on the stage, and animations that modify those actors.
 To display a scene, you create a stage, attach a matrix object to it, and tell it to render a frame.

-Frames are numbered, and actors can decide how to render themselves on the stage.
+Actors can decide how to render themselves on the stage.
 Some basic actors are provided for still images, moving images, and text rendering.
+Actors generally are expected to know their size and position, their current visibility, whether or not they have been modified in any way that would change the rendering outcome.
+On a stage, actors are rendered in the order that they appear in the actor list, so the first actor has bottom Z order, the last actor has top Z order, and so on for the actors in between.

+Composite actors are actors that modify the rendering behavior of other actors.
+For example, a crop actor limits the rendered visibility of an actor to a rectangular window.

+Animations are instructions for modifying an actor – so far, mainly for changing its position via movement over time.
+Animations are designed to be independent of frame rate, so they have a duration and a destination, and will get there whether that renders in 10 frames or 100 frames.

+To make animations happen, they are assigned to an actor and added to the stage, where they take effect immediately upon the next rendering of the stage.
+Animations may be set to repeat once completed.
+If they are not set to repeat, they are removed from the stage on completion.

+Components are actors that know how to generate their own animations.
+This is meant to encapsulate complex animation behavior.

+The "module" module, along with the app runner module, provide tools for the construction and execution of apps.

+### Getting started
 `render_test.py` is an example program that test the basics of the core library.
 You should create a virtual environment using `venv`: